chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

 - Possibly directly amend that set of changes and/or its description.
 - Possibly restructure history: breaking apart changes, reordering them, rewriting their message, changing what commit they land on top of, and more.

 Jujutsu flips all of that on its head.
 A *change*, not a *commit*, is the fundamental element of the mental and working model.
 That means that you can describe a change that is still “in progress” as it were.
 I discovered this while working on a little example code for a blog post I plan to publish later this month: you can describe the change you are working on *and then keep working on it*.
 The act of describing the change is distinct from the act of “committing” and thus starting a *new* change.
 This falls out naturally from the fact that the working copy state is something you can operate on directly: akin to Git’s index, but without its many pitfalls.
+(This simplification affects a lot of things, as I will discuss further below; but it is especially important for new learners.
+Getting my head around the index was one of those things I found quite challenging initially with Git a decade ago.)
 When you are ready to start a new change, you use either `jj commit` to “finalize” this commit with a message, or `jj new` to “Create a new, empty change and edit it in the working copy”.
 Implied: `jj commit` is just a convenience for `jj describe` and `jj new`.
 And a bonus: this means that rewording a message earlier in history does not involve some kind of rebase operation; you just `jj describe --revision <target>`.

 This is also where merging comes in, and it comes with some other frankly astonishing abilities: